erhant/blockchatting/README.md

 The refunds are done via [PullPayment](https://docs.openzeppelin.com/contracts/2.x/api/payment#PullPayment).
 Note that Alice can also refund **cats** to get back her `1` ether; but the `fee` stays with the contract.

+## Fees

+As written above, a fee is taken from each alias purchase

-## TODO
+## Friends

-- Add friends list to local storage.
+You can store some friends in your local storage.

+**TODO**: Store friends on-chain (via events), and make them be encrypted by user's pubkey.